Digital Designs and Renderings, Product Designs

 The Liberty hotel created with Revit Architecture –Building Information Modeling (BIM)

-Barcelona Pavilion (Architect: Ludwig Mies van der Rohe) created with AutoCAD 3-D
+Barcelona Pavilion (Architect: Ludwig Mies van der Rohe) created using AutoCAD 3D

 Art to Benefit Communities